VBukowsky81/SpringApplication/README.md

 I am still rather new to this huge area of depenedency injection subject matter.

 The idea here is great, if I fully understand it.
 Mass production of objects, with externally sourced inputs.
-Profiles, environment variables, special annotations, etc. And there are many more applications, I am sure.
+Profiles, environment variables, Spring expressions(SpEL), etc. And there are many more applications, I am sure.
+Like scripting languages, for example.

 I am not taking credit for this work, but I would have build this example in a similar way.
 There is a general template to this anyway, meaning that standard setups are going to be nearly identical.